mendix/docs/content/en/docs/developerportal/project-management/jira-connector.md

 url: /developerportal/project-management/jira-connector/
 weight: 5
 description: "Describes how to connect Mendix apps in the Mendix Portal to Jira."
-tags: ["app", "jira", "project management", "scrum master", "general settings", Mendix Portal", "Scrum Master"]
+tags: ["app", "jira", "project management", "scrum master", "Settings", Mendix Portal", "Scrum Master"]
 aliases:
     -  /developerportal/general/jira-connector/
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.